compileralchemy/compileralchemy.github.io/data/books/sqlite_internals.md

 > that database engine now.”

 Contrary to many popular projects, Richard thought of a bytecode-driven engine since the begining.
 This shows his previous exposure to compiler crafstmanship.
+According to him, a byte-code engine has more advantage than an AST, though at the time he did not know that.
+Based on his background, he thought it was natural for him [14].

 > so I wrote a byte code engine that would actually run a query and then I wrote a compiler that would translate